WorklifeBarometer/API/Documentation/Survey.md

 | SurveyDefinitionId | Id of corresponding survey definition.
 Integer, not null.
 This field is not subject to change.
 Each survey has fixed survey definition.|

 ### Request
+Please note that in the example payload below, three questions are being updated and one inserted.
 ``` http
 POST /v1.0/survey/update HTTP/1.1
 Host: <API_ENDPOINT>